Blogue

 At-risk groups: children, seniors, and immunocompromised individuals

-How mold exposure worsens respiratory conditions
+How exposure to mold spores worsens respiratory conditions

 People with existing respiratory issues such as asthma or chronic bronchitis may experience more frequent or severe flare-ups when exposed to mold.
 This can sometimes require adjustments to their regular treatment plans.